volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  May not work with some source / output.
  Equalizer appears on several lines
  It still a beta version, need feedback !

+16th december
+- miscellanea fixes for autoconfig.
+Should work for rpi0...

 09th december